Five Finger Death Punch: F8 and Hook's departure (2019–2021)

-AfterLife and re-recordings of their greatest hits (2021–present)
+AfterLife and re-recordings of their greatest hits (2021–2025)

 In May 2021, it was announced that the band planned on recording their ninth album in 2022.
 They will also make a 15th anniversary re-recording of their debut album, The Way of the Fist.
 On April 12, 2022, the band released the title track from their ninth studio album, AfterLife.
 On the same day, the band announced a U.S. tour with Megadeth, The Hu, and Fire from the Gods, set for August through October 2022.
 On May 13, 2022, the band released the second single, "IOU".
 They also announced the release of their ninth studio album, AfterLife, which was released on August 19, 2022.
-On June 9, 2022, the band released the third single, "Welcome to the Circus".
+On June 10, 2022, the band released the third single, "Welcome To The Circus".
 On July 8, 2022, the band released the fourth single, "Times Like These".

 The band toured across the U.S. at the end of 2022 with country rock artists Brantley Gilbert and Cory Marks serving as the opening acts.

+In 2023, a digital compilation of the 2 volumes of "The Wrong Side of Heaven and Righteous Side of Hell" was made available on streaming platforms.

 On January 12, 2024, the band announced the release of a digital deluxe edition of "AfterLife" which was planned to be released on February 9, but was delayed to April 5.
+It included a bonus track entitled "This Is The Way", featuring the late DMX, along with 3 new acoustic tracks.

 In May 2025, it was revealed that Five Finger Death Punch re-recorded their greatest hits in response to their former record label, Prospect Park, selling their masters without the band's consent.
-They released their re-recorded greatest hits album on July 18, 2025.
+On May 16, 2025, a single from the first album was released, with a re-recorded version of "I Refuse" featuring Maria Brink of In This Moment, along with the re-recordings of "Jekyll and Hyde" and their cover of "Bad Company".They released Volume 1 of their re-recorded greatest hits album on July 18, 2025, with 14 re-recorded tracks and 3 live tracks.
+On September 5, 2025, a single from the second album was released, with a re-recorded version of "The End" featuring Babymetal, along with 2 other tracks: "Hell To Pay" and "M.I.N.E (End This Way)".
+Volume 2 of their re-recorded greatest hits album was released on October 24, 2025, with the same track listing format as the first.